-College of Law > Academics > JD > Certificate Programs > Family Law
+College of Law > Academics > JD Program > Certificate Programs > Family Law

 To earn a Certificate in Family Law, a student must complete the 86 semester hours required for the Juris Doctor degree and satisfy all JD requirements.
 Within the elective course work required for the JD degree, a student must complete 15 credit hours from the courses listed below, including two required courses and at least three elective courses.